sums will set you free

 The way maths is widely taught is as a language without context.
 It would be like learning English without meanings - learning ‘the cat sat on the mat’ with no idea what a mat, a cat, or a sat meant.

 So ‘add five oranges to three oranges’ is much better than ‘what is 5 + 3?’.

-‘Two’ is ‘it’ and ‘it’.
+‘Two’ means ‘it’ and ‘it’.
 ‘One’ becomes a synonym for ‘it’.
 Dopes babble about ‘abstracts’ instead of explaining ‘it’ clearly.

 Having determined by experiment that 5 oranges added to 3 oranges give 8 oranges, the learner can add 5 apples to 3 apples and observe that the sum is 8 apples.
 That is, by trying it out and seeing if it works; by counting, using the ordered grunts known as numbers.

 In time, the learner will understand that adding any five objects to any three objects will result in a collection of eight objects, just as they ‘know’ a table when they see one.
 This is in the same way we know apples fall from trees and call it ‘gravity’.